Mauritius or Zanzibar

 Whether you’re seeking luxury or a more immersive experience, both islands have suitable accommodation choices that cater to different budgets and preferences.

-It’s recommended to research and compare various options to find the perfect place to stay during your East African island getaway.
+I recommend researching and comparing options to find the perfect place to stay during your East African island getaway.

 Safety & Practical Considerations